Why Trust OMD?

 University of Alaska Southeast (UAS)

-As a smaller public university serving Juneau and the Southeast, the University of Alaska Southeast specializes in online programs in business, public administration, and education.
-These allow students to remain in their communities while advancing their credentials.
-Classes are kept small, and extensive support (tutoring and advising) is available for online students
+Serving Juneau and Southeast Alaska, the University of Alaska Southeast specializes in online programs in business, public administration, and education.
+These programs allow students to remain in their communities while advancing their careers.

 Featured Program: Master of Public Administration (MPA)

-Duration: 36 credits (about two years of full-time study)
+• Duration: 36 credits (about two years full-time)

 Admissions Requirements:

-• Mandatory advising meeting with the MPA program director to discuss potential fit and study goals
+• Required advising meeting with the MPA program director

-• Three recommendation forms/letters addressing your leadership potential
+• Three recommendation forms or letters addressing leadership potential

 Exploring Alaska’s Top Fields of Study